-If not, can you pick up a weekend job?
+If not, can you pick up a part time gig?
 I love the idea of starting a side business too.
 This could be a fantastic decision but it may take time before the cash starts pouring in.
 We want quick concrete progress.
 Make the best choice that will lead to fast results.
 A small side business might be great but if it doesn’t lead to savings next month, put it on the “to-do” list for now.

 The other route is to cut $416 from your monthly spending.
 The best way to find that money is to go through your last 2 months of credit card bills and checking account statements.
 Get a big red pen and circle those expenses that you are willing to cut.
 Don’t stop until you come up with at least $416 in savings.